HorizonAD/stereo_dso/README.md

     in_width in_height
     "crop" / "full" / "fx fy cx cy 0"
     out_width out_height
-    disparity
+    baseline
-note: `disparity` is in meters.
+note: `baseline` is in meters.
 #### 2.2 Run Mode
 Two modes `MODE_SLAM` and `MODE_STEREOMATCH` can be set in `main_dso_pangolin.cpp`.
 If `MODE_STEREOMATCH` is true, it will do stereo matching and output the idepth map given a pair of stereo images.
 #### 3. Pipeline